Stephen Speaks to Sanhedrin

 The Synagogue of the Freedmen

-These men lied about Stephen, charging he was speaking blasphemy against God – and against Moses.
-He was arrested and brought before the high priest, whom scholars believe was Caiaphas.
-This was the same high priest who brought charges against Christ.
+So, these men lied about Stephen.
+They charged he spoke blasphemy against God – and against Moses.
+He was arrested and brought before the high priest.
+Most scholars believe this was Caiaphas, the same high priest who brought charges against Christ.

 Stephen’s Defense